SAP/cloud-sdk-ios-cai/README.md

 The package is intended for consumption via Swift Package Manager.
 To add `SAPCAI` to your application target, navigate to the  <kbd>File </kbd> >  <kbd>Swift Packages </kbd> >  <kbd>Add Package Dependency... </kbd>, then add the repository URL https://github.com/SAP/cloud-sdk-ios-cai.

-You can choose one of the following package products to be added to your application / framework target
+You can choose one of the following package products to be added to your application/framework target.

 |Package Product|When to Use
 |---|---|